Comparing ThruPLEX DNA-Seq FLEX EF to KAPA HyperPlus and NEBNext Ultra II FS

 Yes (>100 ng)

 Table 1.
 Comparison of three leading NGS library preparation chemistries.
 Total time is representative of the range of time required to amplify inputs of 5 ng and 200 ng with each chemistry to yield sufficient Illumina-compatible, dual-indexed library for target enrichment.
-ThruPLEX DNA-Seq HV is the only single-tube workflow and chemistry which does not require adapter dilution, intermediate cleanup, or post-ligation size selection.
-The culmination of these features is the quickest protocol with the least amount of hands-on time.
+ThruPLEX FLEX is the only single-tube workflow and chemistry which does not require adapter dilution, intermediate cleanup, or post-ligation size selection.
+The culmination of these features is the quickest protocol with the least amount of hands-on time of any NGS library prep kit on the market.

-The ThruPLEX HV PLUS library preparation system expands the coveted single-tube workflow of the ThruPLEX HV kits with a modified template preparation step that now includes an enzymatic fragmentation module in the same template preparation conditions (Figure 1, Table 1).
-Using this enzymatic fragmentation module, the ThruPLEX HV PLUS kits provide optimal protocols to generate DNA fragments of 300 and 450 bp (Figure 2).
-Fragment size can be modulated by simply varying the in‑reaction concentration of fragmentation enzyme, thereby eliminating the need for input-specific reaction times or extra time for mechanical fragmentation.
-Furthermore, the ThruPLEX HV PLUS system decreases hands-on time by eliminating the need for adapter dilution and protocol optimization (Table 1).
+ThruPLEX DNA-Seq FLEX EF builds upon the coveted single-tube workflow of ThruPLEX DNA-Seq FLEX with a modified template preparation step that includes an enzymatic fragmentation module in parallel with (and under the same conditions as) template repair (Figure 1, Table 1).
+Included with ThruPLEX DNA-Seq FLEX EF are optimized protocols for generating DNA fragments of 300 or 450 bp (Figure 2).
+Fragment size can be modulated by simply varying the concentration of fragmentation enzyme, thereby eliminating the need for input-specific reaction times or extra time for mechanical fragmentation.
+Furthermore, the kit decreases hands-on time by eliminating the need for adapter dilution and protocol optimization (Table 1).
 No matter what size fragment or sample input type, the total workflow time remains consistent.

 Improved library preparation

 Preparing NGS libraries from input material of a low starting concentration can lead to a library pool of poor complexity.
 This can be further diminished by a low input volume and template damage introduced during mechanical shearing.
-To combat this, the ThruPLEX HV PLUS library preparation system accommodates a large input volume of 30 µl and utilizes enzymatic fragmentation.
+To combat this, ThruPLEX DNA-Seq FLEX EF accommodates a large input volume of 30 µl and utilizes enzymatic fragmentation.

-Starting with samples of low concentration requires PCR amplification to enrich for a pool of sequenceable libraries and increase the overall yield.
-Regions of high GC content contain strong secondary structures and can introduce PCR bias by resisting denaturation and amplification.
+Starting with samples of low concentration requires PCR amplification to obtain sufficient quantities of library for sequencing.
+Regions of high GC content within template molecules form strong secondary structures and can introduce PCR bias by resisting denaturation and amplification.
 This bias can lead to low yields, uneven representation of coverage, and low coverage depth in regions of interest.
-Through reformulation and workflow optimization, ThruPLEX HV PLUS ensures accurate representation of the original material by removing bias and providing substantial improvements specifically for coverage of regions with extreme GC composition.
+Through reformulation of ThruPLEX FLEX chemistry and workflow optimization, ThruPLEX DNA-Seq FLEX EF ensures accurate representation of the original material by minimizing bias and enabling improved coverage of high-GC regions.

 Uniform library coverage across input levels

-Sequencing libraries must accurately and proportionally cover a given sample’s complete sequence to faithfully represent the input material.
-This becomes increasingly more challenging as input concentrations are reduced, as the chances of uniformly covering the sample decreases.
+Sequencing libraries must accurately and proportionally cover a given sample’s complete sequence to represent the input material faithfully.
+This becomes increasingly more challenging as input concentrations are reduced as the chances of uniformly covering the sample decrease.
 Additionally, at lower input concentrations, reproducibility can be compromised.
-The ThruPLEX DNA-Seq HV PLUS kit demonstrates coverage uniformity across the input range (Figure 3).
-Importantly, at the lowest recommended input value, 5 ng, the ThruPLEX HV PLUS Kit still performs well with superb reproducibility (Figure 3).
+The ThruPLEX DNA-Seq FLEX EF kit demonstrates coverage uniformity across a wide input range, with excellent reproducibility at the lower end (Figure 3).

 Competitive library coverage uniformity

-Generation of high-complexity libraries is critical for achieving even coverage throughout the genome for whole genome sequencing.
-When compared to KAPA HyperPlus and NEBNext Ultra II FS, libraries generated using ThruPLEX DNA-Seq HV PLUS show coverage much closer to ideal normalized coverage (Figure 4).
-In intermediate GC compositions, all three kits perform similarly.
-As the GC content increases, the ThruPLEX DNA-Seq HV PLUS Kit data remain true to the ideal normalized coverage, while those of KAPA and NEB kits diverge dramatically.
-This holds true for both 5-ng and 50-ng sample inputs, further highlighting the ThruPLEX HV PLUS advantage in uniform library coverage across sample inputs (Table 2).
+Generation of high-complexity libraries is critical for achieving even coverage throughout the genome for whole-genome sequencing.
+When compared to KAPA HyperPlus and NEBNext Ultra II FS, libraries generated using ThruPLEX DNA-Seq FLEX EF show coverage much closer to ideal normalized coverage (Figure 4).
+For intermediate GC compositions, all three kits perform similarly.
+As the GC content increases, the ThruPLEX DNA-Seq FLEX EF data remain true to the ideal normalized coverage, while results for the KAPA and NEB kits diverge dramatically.
+This holds true for both 5-ng and 50-ng sample inputs, further highlighting the coverage uniformity advantage provided by ThruPLEX DNA-Seq FLEX EF across sample inputs (Table 2).

 Input